biography

 G.E.
 True Theater, episode Bargain Bride, originally aired April 7, 1957

-eva bartok now showing
+eva bartok trailers now showing

 Watch the trailer for Eva Bartok's 1964 horror flick Blood and Black Lace